 Analyzing a keyword's organic value

-The Keyword Overview report lists the top domains (3) whose landing pages pop up for the search term you are analyzing.
+If you scroll down, you’ll see the Keyword Overview report lists the top domains whose landing pages pop up organically for the search term you are analyzing.

 If you find your website in this list, congratulations!
 Google considers your page one of the best and most relevant to the given keyword.
 But don’t miss the chance to strengthen and improve your ranking.